BioBoost/embedded_systems_course/walkthroughs/touchberry_thumper.md

 The student have a Raspberry Pi 2 and a TouchBerry shield at their disposal (with Qt1070 touch sensor and some touch pads).
 The status of the TouchBerry shield should be read from the Qt1070 chip using I2c by the use of a C++ master application.
-This application should write its findings to a file `/tmp/touch` under the form of instructions such as 'forward', 'left', ...
+This application should write its findings to a file in the directory `/tmp/touch` under the form of instructions such as 'forward', 'left', ...

 The instructions are than detected by a Ruby script which sends them to the Thumper RESTfull API.